 With the recent elections in the UK and France, what might the rise of Corbyn and the election of Macron mean for the global political forecast?
 Do these results give us clues about the future of Europe and European geopolitics with the United States?
 Maria Armoudian speaks with Jeroen Dewulf, Patrick Chamorel and Mark Amsler.

 Mark Amsler is the Director of the Europe Institute at the University of Auckland.
-He is an expert in critical theory and semiotics and his publications include Affective Literacies: Writing and Multilingualism in the Late Middle Ages and Etymology and Grammatical Discourse in Late Antiquity and the Early Middle Ages.
+He is an expert in critical theory and semiotics and his publications include Affective Literacies: Writing and Multilingualism in the Late Middle Ages.

 This interview was originally aired on the Scholars’ Circle.
 To access our archive of episodes and download this interview click here.